 ISO 17025-accredited Beta Analytic provides high-quality biobased testing for the USDA BioPreferred Labeling Program using the required ASTM D6866 analytical standard.
-The lab reports results in 5-7 business days.
-A priority service is available for results required in 4 business days or less.

 In 2004 Beta Analytic joined the American Society for Testing Materials (ASTM) as co-author of ASTM D6866 for biobased content analysis.
 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 All inquiries about the program should be sent to the USDA.